 The animals show no signs of staying away from urban areas

-A proposed new regulation for designating coyotes under current fur-bearer animals may be put on hold.
+A proposed new regulation for designating coyotes under current fur-bearer animals may be put on hold (Jan.
+2020).
 With the new regulations, the hunting and trapping of coyotes in Ohio would be limited to current fur-bearer seasons and reduce the ability of residents to trap and kill nuisance coyotes on their property.
 After concerns were made known to the ODNR, they decided to temporarily halt the passing of the new law.
 Some residents worried that this regulation would hinder their ability to protect their animals and land from the predatory animal.

 Coyote spotted near Bay Village

-While coyotes are not native to Ohio they have been seen frequently in the area.
+While coyotes are not native to Ohio they have been seen frequently in the area. (this information sighting is from Jan 2020)

 “They’re not aggressive toward people unless cornered, so don’t corner one.
 If you see one and it doesn’t appear to be afraid of you, that’s not unusual.
 Since they live amongst people they have no fear of people,” said Bay Village police Lt.
 Calvin Holliday.
 Read more